gjersvik/httprate/README.md

 ## Road map
  * RateQueue queues request on a per host basis (done)
- * Have RateClient that makes safe http calls easy.
+ * Have RateClient that makes safe http calls easy. (done)
  * A global limit on all domains.
  * Per domain overrides.
  * Exponential backoff.